Pearl River Community College: History

 In August 2005, PRCC's Poplarville campus suffered an estimated $40–50 million in damage at the hand of Hurricane Katrina.
 This included severe structural damage to the auditorium wing of Moody Hall, the state's oldest instructional building on a junior college campus, and M. R. White Coliseum, the college's sports arena.
 Both the auditorium wing of Moody Hall and the entire sports arena were razed for student safety.
 A new M. R. White Coliseum was built on the same site, and the Ethel Holden Brownstone Center for the Arts was built to replace Moody Hall Auditorium.
 Most of the roofs on campus had to be replaced due to the storm, and many buildings had to undergo extensive mold remediation.
 The Hancock Center, on the Gulf Coast, was completely gutted by the massive tidal surge.
 The main campus was shut down for three weeks due to damages and the Hancock Center was shut down for four weeks.

 Residential facilities

 The school has the following residential facilities:

-For men: Hancock Hall, Huff Hall, Lamar Hall, Marion Hall, and Pearl River Hall.
+For men: New Men's Dorm, Hancock Hall, Huff Hall, Lamar Hall, Marion Hall, and Pearl River Hall.

-For women: Forrest Hall, Holden Hall, and Moody Hall.
+For women: New Women's Dorm, Forrest Hall, Holden Hall, Lamar Hall, and Moody Hall.